Mluleki23/Task-5-Shopping-List-App-/README.md

 ## Evaluation Checklist

-✅ Users can register/login
+* ✅ Users can register and log in
-✅ CRUD shopping lists
+* ✅ Full CRUD functionality for shopping lists
-✅ Search & sort synced to URL
+* ✅ Search and sort synced with URL parameters
-✅ Protected routes
+* ✅ Protected routes for authenticated users
-✅ Responsive & user-friendly UI
+* ✅ Responsive and user-friendly UI
-✅ Frequent GitHub commits
+* ✅ Frequent and meaningful GitHub commits

 ---

-## License

-MIT — Academic submission for coursework.